Pembrokeshire Nature Partnership

 At a local level, nature is a particularly important component of Pembrokeshire’s distinctiveness.
 The County is justly famous for its magnificent coast, thronged with birds and carpeted with wild flowers in the spring, its quiet estuaries, steep wooded valleys and wide sweeps of heathland in the Preseli Hills.
 The sea and sea bed around the Pembrokeshire coast are rich in species, some of which are of considerable economic importance.

 Many organizations work together in Pembrokeshire to maintain and improve local natural features.
 Together, they form the Pembrokeshire Nature Partnership.
 We are building on existing partnerships and initiatives and developing new networks and mechanisms to deliver nature conservation aims as set out in our local action plans.
-You can download the Partnership’s Action Plans and links to reports on completed projects here.
+You can download the Partnership’s Action Plans and reports on completed projects.

 The Pembrokeshire Nature Partnership exists to: